 Love Your Burial Ground Week was formerly known as Cherishing Churchyards Week.
-The campaign was launched nine years ago, and since its inception, it has grown in stature, with events taking place in multiple locations.
+The campaign was launched in 2013, and since its inception, it has grown in stature, with events taking place in multiple locations.

 The aim of this celebration was to provide support for those charged with the role of looking after burial grounds, but perhaps the most important element is tying the churchyard to the community.